SolvIT-Africa-Bootcamp-cohort2/Expense-tracking-app/README.md

 This app help users to track where all their money go.
 It allow them to:
-- record their daily expenses by categories(Groceries, Facilities, etc ..)
+- Record their daily expenses by categories(Groceries, Facilities, etc ..)
--  and generate weekly report
+- Generate weekly report
 - And monthly report.